Kenneth Philpott, a 64-year-old tractor enthusiast from Helston, found out he had lung cancer after a chance visit to hospital.

 He was sent to Derriford Hospital in Plymouth for another scan and told he would be given the results later, which was on his birthday and the day of his son Kevin’s wedding in Falmouth.

 The bad news followed, and Mr Philpott had his appendix and part of his lung removed in two operations.

 During six days in Derriford, his wife Mary was able to stay in accommodation nearby thanks to a grant from the Roy Castle Lung Cancer Foundation, which had been championed by former Helston mayor Mike Thomas.

-He had raised money for the charity following the death of deputy mayor Mark Upton from cancer last year.
+He had raised money for lung cancer research and support following the death of deputy mayor Mark Upton from lung cancer.

 “I organised the tractor run event after having half my lung removed and finding out about Roy Castle Lung Cancer Foundation who helped myself and my wife out when we needed it, thanks to a Patient Grant.Ken used his love of tractors to hold a unique fundraising event.

 “I organised the tractor run event after having half my lung removed and finding out about Roy Castle Lung Cancer Foundation who helped myself and my wife out when we needed it, thanks to a Patient Grant.

 I have been a vintage tractor enthusiast for roughly 20 years.
 Each year there are usually around eight or ten tractor runs – some are organised by clubs, or any individual who fancies organising one.
 Sometimes they are just for fun and some are for charity.

 Did you know that you can turn anything you love doing into a brilliant fundraising idea?Read More

 After having a chat with some of my friends who always have tractors, we thought it would be a great idea to help fundraise for Roy Castle Lung Cancer Foundation by having a tractor run including selling cakes and buns, along with selling charity badges etc.